 The Cartagena Biosafety Protocol.
 The protocol, an outgrowth of the 1992 U.N.
 Convention on Biological Diversity (CBD), is a multilateral agreement intended to provide for the safe handling, transfer, and international movement of living modified organisms.
 Nearly 100 countries have signed the protocol, which enables countries to obtain information about biotech organisms before they are imported and recognizes countries' right to regulate them consistent with international agreements, among other provisions.
-Because the United States is not a party to the 1992 CBD, it cannot be a party to the protocol, but it attempts to work with the ratifying countries to ensure that implementation does not harm U.S. exports.
+Because the United States is not a party to the 1992 CBD, it cannot be a party to the protocol, but it attempts to work with the ratifying countries to ensure that implementation does not harm U.S. exports.34

 U.S.-EU Veterinary Equivalency Agreement.
 The United States and the EU signed this agreement in July 1999.
 It is aimed at facilitating trade, through mutual recognition by each party that the other's SPS standards for animal products - even where not identical - provide an equivalent level of protection to public and animal health.
 The agreement has preserved several billion dollars annually in two-way trade in animals and products, according to USDA.
 Despite the agreement, U.S. exporters continue to encounter major barriers to a number of important products.
-For example, none of the EU's average of \$1.2 billion in annual poultry imports is coming from the United States, a major world supplier.
-The EU's 1997 ban on the use of anti-microbial treatments for sanitizing poultry carcasses effectively halted US poultry exports to the EU, even though the use of anti-microbial treatments is approved by FDA.
+For example, the EU was expected to import more than 600,000 metric tons of broiler meat in 2007, but the United States, a major world supplier, has not supplied any for some 10 years.
+The EU's 1997 ban on the use of anti-microbial treatments for sanitizing poultry carcasses effectively halted U.S. poultry exports to the EU, even though the use of anti-microbial treatments is approved by FDA.35

-&lt;sup>29 See CRS Report RL31970, U.S. Agricultural Biotechnology in Global Markets: An Introduction, by Geoffrey S. Becker.
+34 See archived CRS Report RL31970, U.S. Agricultural Biotechnology in Global Markets: An Introduction, by Geoffrey S. Becker.

 Bilateral Market Access Agreements.
 One of the steps required of countries seeking to join the WTO is the completion of bilateral market access agreements with other countries.
 On May 31, 2006, the United States signed such an agreement with Vietnam.
 Part of that agreement commits Vietnam to recognize the U.S. beef, pork, and poultry inspection as equivalent to its own; to implement regulations governing shelf-life and biotechnology in a non-trade disruptive manner; and to resume trade in U.S. bone-in beef and beef offal from animals under 30 months of age.
-Similar accession negotiations between the United States and Russia have been underway in 2006, and SPS measures are among the key issues being discussed for inclusion.
-SPS concerns have been among the ostensible reasons that Russia, an important U.S. protein export market, has periodically delayed or blocked U.S. product exports, notably poultry.
+Similarly, the United States signed a bilateral access agreement with Russia on November 19, 2006, and SPS measures, particularly Russia's SPS measures hindering exports of U.S. poultry and meat, were among the key issues during the negotiations.